 The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under PFRSs.
 Either a full retrospective application or a modified retrospective application is required for annual periods beginning on or after January 1, 2018.
-Early adoption is permitted.
-The Group plans to adopt the new standard on the required effective date using the modified retrospective method.
+The Group will apply modified retrospective method.